 MacKeeper review: We’ve tested it for you

 MacKeeper is a Mac cleaning application by Kromtech Alliance.
-According to the developer, the app has 1.4 million Mac clients using it.
+According to the developer, the app has over 60 million Mac clients using it.
 Without going into a long discussion about MacKeeper’s trustworthiness and business ethics, we’ll have an honest look at MacKeeper’s features.
 This application is full-packed with various Mac optimization tools.

 Right after installing MacKeeper, you’ll see its trademark robot figure.
-This aims to show an automated approach to Mac cleanup; at the same time, MacKeeper lets you talk to a real human via Skype support, the link to which you’ll find in the top right corner.
+This aims to show an automated approach to Mac cleanup; at the same time, MacKeeper lets you talk to a real human via live support, the link to which you’ll find in the top right corner.
 The whole right panel looks like a giant chat window.
 This space MacKeeper uses to sell you extra features and other add-ons.

-The interface is pretty clean (for a cleaning application) with all the utilities placed in the sidebar to the left.
+The interface is pretty clean (for a cleaning application), with all the utilities placed in the sidebar to the left.
 The icons were easy to grasp as well as the names of the features themselves.
 On a different note, you’ll notice the abundance of pop-ups and dialogue boxes that constantly cry for your attention.

 Before you get to clean anything, you got two main routes to choose from: either follow an automated cleanup script or start cleaning things manually.
 The latter option is good for experienced Mac users.
 The automated route is called Find & Fix mode.